fdg-rp/web-landing/content/2.lore/0.characters/Gerald.md

 ---

 Gerald is an elderly man having just turned 100 years old, he has dementia, is easily startled and can become highly aggressive if provoked or confused.
-Gerald is good friends with Rocco (link to his lore page if possible) sharing a hatred of Banks, Electricity and technology.
+Gerald is good friends with [Rocco](/lore/characters/rocco) sharing a hatred of Banks, Electricity and technology.
 He is married to Adra Winston, an equally senile elderly woman.

 ## Details